Our Vision and Values

 Encampment Case Manager

 Brynn joined our team as our AmeriCorps VISTA and in September 2020 became our Encampment Outreach Case Manager.
-She is a Forensic Peer Support Specialist and trained with our staff May 2019.
-Brynn brings her lived experience to the team and our homeless neighbors.
+She is a Forensic Peer Support Specialist training with our staff May 2019 and brings her lived experience to the team and our homeless neighbors.

 Peer Support Specialist